To get ahead of the competition and gain more market share, design revamp for SMEs is becoming pivotal to strengthen business strategy and boost ROI.

 But, that’s not all.
 The different color palette within the app was another major design change.
 Before the change, Insta’s token color was blue.
 Now, it’s black and white.
 The design change helped better the user experience by focusing entirely on the photos being posted by the users.

 Even though Instagram is not an SME, the rebranding effort was still risky.
 However, it went down as one of the most inspiring and memorable redesign success stories.
-Presently, Instagram boasts more than 1.074 billion active users and new features continue to be added – like the recent user-friendly redesign of Instagram Stories.
+Presently, Instagram boasts more than 2.3 billion users and new features continue to be added – like the recent user-friendly redesign of Instagram Stories.